sagemath/sagewiki_to_gh-2022-10-10/days10/CodingSprint.md

  * Using Cython (Robert Bradshaw)
  * The new coercion system - the final frontier (Robert Bradshaw or any other volunteer)
  * Mercurial and Mercurial Queues (Mike Hansen)

+A schedule for the talks should be announced during the organizational meeting on Monday.

 == Coordinators ==